Scott Frank

 A. Scott Frank (born March 10, 1960) is an American film director, producer, screenwriter, and author.
-Frank has received two Academy Award nominations for Best Adapted Screenplay for Out of Sight (1998) and Logan (2017).
+Frank has received two Academy Award nominations for Best Adapted Screenplay, the first for Out of Sight (1998) and the second for Logan (2017).
 His film work, credited and uncredited, extends to dozens of films.
-In recent years, he has worked for Netflix on television miniseries, most prominently writing and directing The Queen's Gambit.
+In recent years, he has worked for Netflix on television miniseries, most prominently writing and directing Godless, The Queen's Gambit and Dept. Q.

 Early life and education

 Frank was born to a Jewish family in Fort Walton Beach, Florida, on March 10, 1960.
-His family moved to Los Gatos, California where he went to high school.
+His family moved to Los Gatos, California where he attended high school while his father worked as a pilot for Pan Am.
 He attended the University of California, Santa Barbara, graduating in 1982 with a Bachelor of Arts in film studies.